7+ Best Streaming Software (For Twitch and YouTube) 2021

 For example, OBS Studio and Streamlabs OBS are excellent options if you are looking for an open-source solution.
-While both the tools are free, they come with all the necessary features required for live streaming and extensive integration capabilities.
+While both the tools are free, they come with most of the necessary features required for live streaming and extensive integration capabilities.

 Review your requirements and budget carefully before making the final choice.